 On the other wing of the second floor we have a separate area for expectant women and moms with babies.
 Karis is grateful to trusted community supporters like Building Healthy Families, the Pregnancy Care Centre, Interior Health nurses, Starbright Child Development Centre, Metis Society, and the Ki-low-na Friendship Center to support our clients through their pregnancy and into their parenting journey.
 These valuable supporters supply the women with teaching and tools for parenting through their recovery.

 We are pleased to announce that this year we will be running our own parenting program which will work alongside our community supports and the classes they run as well.
-Our program for expectant mothers or women with children under the age of two is a recovery- focused parenting program offering information and skill development opportunities for women who are pregnant, parenting, or in the process of having their children returned to their care.
+Our program for expectant mothers or women with children under the age of two-and-a-half is a recovery-focused parenting program offering information and skill development opportunities for women who are pregnant, parenting, or in the process of having their children returned to their care.

 In addition to our community based parenting programs we also offer on-site support.
 This program includes individualized goal setting, recovery planning, relapse prevention, basic life and parenting skills with a focus on recovery-based parenting.
 The program will be offered on-site and childcare will be available.